 - Reservations on a 2-day minimum or 3 or 4-day minimum on holidays unless other arrangements are made.

 - We accept Cash, Checks, VISA and MASTERCARD.

 - Deposits and Reservations

-A non-refundable deposit of first nights base rate at booking is required.
-Balance is due two weeks prior to stay.
+A non-refundable deposit of 50% is due at the time of booking.
+Balance is due 30 days prior to arrival.